In Houston, the heroes now arrive with plumbing tools

 How popular is he these days?
 People flag down his truck and plead with him to come work on their houses.
 Or they offer to buy parts out of the back of his truck.
 He tells them sorry, that’s against the rules.
 Besides, Watts needs those parts for his jobs.
 Then there are old acquaintances who suddenly remember what he does for a living and blow up his phone.

 “I get calls from people I barely know asking if I can come to their homes and fix their broken pipes,” he said.
-“I tell them, ‘Dude, I haven’t heard from you in years.
+“I tell them: ‘Dude, I haven’t heard from you in years.
 Call the office and get on the list.’
-That’s what I tell everybody: Get on the list.”
+That’s what I tell everybody, get on the list.”

 Ah, the plumber’s waiting list.
 Licensed plumbers currently have waiting lists thousands deep for their service, meaning it may be weeks, if not a month, before one pulls up to the curb.
-Watt urges people not to hire anyone who knocks on their door claiming to be a plumber who can start work that day.
-His other advice: “Never pay in cash and never pay the whole bill in advance.”
+Watts urges people not to hire anyone who knocks on their door claiming to be a plumber who can start work that day.
+His other advice: “Never pay in cash, and never pay the whole bill in advance.”

-“There are plenty of fly-by-night, so-called plumbers swarming into Houston,” he said.
+“There are plenty of fly-by-night so-called plumbers swarming into Houston,” he said.

 Most of the state’s broken-pipe crisis was caused by insufficiently insulated homes with exposed pipes.
 Once the power went out, those pipes were at the mercy of arctic-like temperatures from the outside with no heat protecting them from the inside.
 Watts estimates that properly winterizing a home in Houston would cost about $5,000 — “that’s a safe number.”